JetBrains/terraform-aws-kubernetes/docs/GUIDES.md

            app.kubernetes.io/name: kured
   ```

-Do not miss the label `release: kube-prometheus-stack`; without it Prometheus won't be able to discover the
-ServiceMonitor object.

 #### Specify alerting rules for the workload

 Custom alerts are possible via [Prometheus rules](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/) objects.

 Reference this [detailed example](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/alerting.md#deploying-prometheus-rules) for details.

-Do not miss the label `release: kube-prometheus-stack`; without it Prometheus won't be able to discover the
-PrometheusRule object.
+Prometheus Operator monitors at cluster level for any PrometheusRule object.

-## Caution

-* No cluster service is available outside the network area of the Kubernetes cluster.
+#### Credentials for Grafana

+The module generates when the module is instantiated for the first time a random password and random user for Grafana root user creds.
+These creds are stored in the AWS Secrets Manager.
+The actual path to the secret is stored in the output variable [cluster_ssm_params_paths](../outputs.tf).